NicholasSynovic/nicholassynovic.github.io/content/summaries/runnemede-an-architecture-for-ubiquitous-high-performance-computing.md

 ---
 title: 'A summary of Runnemede: An Architecture for Ubiquitous High-Performance Computing by Nicholas P. Carter et al.'
-description: 'A summary of Runnemede: An Architecture for Ubiquitous High-Performance Computing by Nicholas P. Carter et al.'
+description: Published in the procceedings of the 2013 IEEE Symposium on High-Performance Computer Architecture
-summary: 'A summary of Runnemede: An Architecture for Ubiquitous High-Performance Computing by Nicholas P. Carter et al.'
+summary: Published in the procceedings of the 2013 IEEE Symposium on High-Performance Computer Architecture (HPCA)

-categories: [summary, HPC, high performance computing, architecture, systems]
+categories: [summary, Hardware, Xenon, Runtime, Random access memory, System-on-chip, Memory management, Clocks, 2013, IEEE HPCA]
 citations: [https://doi.org/10.1145/1273445.1273458, https://doi.org/10.1109/HPCA.2013.6522319,
   https://doi.org/10.1109/MM.2011.89]